HyacinthBots/LilyBot/docs/commands.md

 ---
 ### Command name: `role-menu create`
 **Description**: Create a new role menu in this channel.
-A channel can have any number of role menus.
+A channel can have any number of role menus

 **Required Member Permissions**: Manage Roles

 * **Arguments**:
 	* `role` - The first role to start the menu with.
 Add more via `/role-menu add` - Role
 	* `content` - The content of the embed or message. - String
-	* `embed` - If the message containing the role menu should be sent as an embed. - Defaulting Boolean
+	* `embed` - If the message containing the role menu should be sent as an embed - Defaulting Boolean
 	* `color` - The color for the message to be.
 Embed only. - Defaulting Color

 ---